grpc/grpc-go/examples/features/opentelemetry/README.md

 # OpenTelemetry

-This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs.
+This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs, and demonstrates how to enable experimental gRPC metrics, which are disabled by default and must be explicitly configured on the client and/or server.

-## Experimental Metrics

-This example now includes **experimental gRPC metrics** such as Weighted Round Robin (WRR), Pick First, and XDSClient metrics.
-These metrics are not enabled by default and must be explicitly added to both the client and server configurations.

 ## Try it